koddsson/tv/README.md

 $ lein cljsbuild auto debug
 ```

-Now open `index.html` in your favorite web browser.

 To package the app for release, do the following:

 ```
 $ lein cljsbuild once release
 ```

 Now open `index.html` in your favorite web browser to check that everything worked.

 Note that `release` must be run **every time** you make changes to the code, whereas `debug` will automatically watch and recompile your code.

 ## Who?